verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 ## Text sources used

+The text sources used here, stored in the `Data` folder, are 2 fiction and 2 non-fiction books from Project Gutenberg:

+-
+- Anne of Green Gables by L.M.
+Montgomery https://www.gutenberg.org/ebooks/45
+-

 ## Usage - how to run this program
 Please note: As a prerequisite, this code requires that `ruby` is installed on your machine.
 I used ruby v 3.3.0 to develop this, but have also tested it on v 3.1.2.

 First download the contents of this repository into your working directory.
 Then open a terminal and at the command line prompt, type `ruby generate_story.rb`

 It will prompt you to type in your desired keywords.

-After that, it will generate a story based on the text files specified in the program, in this case the 4 Project Gutenberg books mentioned above.
+After that, it will generate a story using the text file sources specified in the program, in this case the 4 Project Gutenberg books mentioned above.

 The story will be written in markdown format to a file in the same working directory.